"Pimpernel" Smith: Release

+The film was sold to the US in what was called "the most satisfactory deal ever recorded in the long story of British films and their efforts to enter the transatlantic market."

 Reception

+Critical

+Variety wrote "Leslie Howard’s triple-threat meller skids but once from the well- oiled track of the timie-tried in pic- ture making... picture has a_ distinct propaganda coating.
+But the sermon can be cut—there’s plenty of roorm in the footage... it’s topline entertainment."

 Released in the United States as Mister V, the film review in The New York Times noted: "It is all absurd derring-do, of course, and it follows a routine pattern.
 It lacks the headlong course of the top-notch British thrillers.
 But "Mister V" becomes a tense excursion because of Mr. Howard's casual direction, and even more because of the consummate ease and the quiet irony of his performance."